Credit Card Icon

 Frequently Asked Questions About Pterygium Surgery

 Patients often have inquiries about pterygium surgery, particularly regarding safety, recovery duration, and possible complications.
 We understand that these concerns are important to you.
-Here are some common inquiries:
+Here are some answers:

 • How long does the surgery take?
 The process of pterygium surgery usually lasts approximately one hour for initial operations, while previously treated cases may require 1 to 2 hours.

-• What is the recovery time?
+• When can I return to normal activities?
 Most individuals can return to regular activities within a few days, but full recovery may take several weeks.
-Follow-up appointments are scheduled one day, one month, and three to four months post-surgery to monitor recovery and address any issues.
+Follow-up appointments are scheduled one day, one month, and three to four months post-surgery to monitor healing and address any issues.

 • Is the surgery painful?
 It’s common to feel mild discomfort, particularly in the first 24 to 48 hours, but pain is generally manageable with prescribed medications.
 Most patients require pain relief for only 1-3 days.

-• What are the risks?
-While serious complications are rare, potential risks of pterygium surgery include infection, bleeding, and recurrence of the pterygium, which occurs in about 5% of cases despite optimal surgical techniques.
+• What are the risks of surgery?
+While serious complications are rare, risks of pterygium surgery include infection, bleeding, and recurrence of the pterygium, which occurs in about 5% of cases despite optimal surgical techniques.
 The P.E.R.F.E.C.T technique, however, boasts a lower recurrence rate of approximately 0.1% for first-time surgeries.
 We encourage you to discuss any concerns with your surgeon to ensure a clear understanding of the procedure and its outcomes.
 Remember, we are here to help you through this process.

 Each box represents a question about pterygium surgery.
 Follow the arrows to find answers to your concerns—starting from general FAQs to specific details.